EOSIO/eosio-swift-vault/README.md

 }
 ```

+## Documentation

+Please refer to the generated code documentation by cloning this repo and opening the `docs/code/index.html` file in your browser.
+The code is also documented inline.

 ## Library Methods

 This library is an implementation of [`EosioSignatureProviderProtocol`](https://github.com/EOSIO/eosio-swift/blob/master/EosioSwift/EosioSignatureProviderProtocol/EosioSignatureProviderProtocol.swift).
 It implements the following protocol methods:

-* `signTransaction(request:completion:)` signs an [`EosioTransaction`](https://github.com/EOSIO/eosio-swift/blob/master/EosioSwift/EosioTransaction/EosioTransaction.swift).
+* `EosioVaultSignatureProvider.signTransaction(request:completion:)` signs an [`EosioTransaction`](https://github.com/EOSIO/eosio-swift/blob/master/EosioSwift/EosioTransaction/EosioTransaction.swift).
-* `getAvailableKeys()` returns an array containing the public keys associated with the private keys that the object is initialized with.
+* `EosioVaultSignatureProvider.getAvailableKeys(...)` returns an array containing the public keys associated with the private keys that the object is initialized with.

 To initialize the implementation:

-* `init(accessGroup:requireBio:)` initializes the signature provider.
+* `EosioVaultSignatureProvider.init(accessGroup:requireBio:)` initializes the signature provider.
   * `accessGroup`: [Learn more about Access Groups here.](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps)
   * `requireBio`: Defaults to `false`.
 Some keys may require biometric authentication no matter what this flag is set to.
 For keys that do not require biometric authentication themselves, this flag can force the bio check.